Prasiola crispa

 Prasiola crispa is a small terrestrial green alga.
+It has been recorded world-wide mostly from cold-temperate to polar regions.

 Taxonomy

 The species, first described as Ulva crispa Lightfoot, is the type of the genus Prasiola.

 A lectotype was nominated for the species, the type location of which was provided in accompanying notation as walls that faced north and were favoured as urinals.

 The specific epithet is said to translate as "crisped", a reference to the irregular convolutions of the species.

 Description

 This is a small green alga growing to about 6 cm long.
 The frond is round in shape, flattened.
 Generally one cell thick, the cells are arranged in rows or in groups of four.

 It seems to be an important food source for Antarctic collembolans.

 The species has been used a model for the study of the effects of high intensities of UV radiation on photosynthesis.